cloudhotspot/pypackage-docker/README.md

 63 static files copied to '/var/www/mysite/static'.
 ```

-> Use the `--` separate after the `make` command to allow any subsequent arguments to be passed to the `docker run` command, rather than being interpreted by the `make` command as arguments
+> Use the `--` separator after the `make` command to allow any subsequent arguments to be passed to the `docker run` command, rather than being interpreted by the `make` command as arguments.

-> Currently there are some limitations related to how make works that restrict colons and possibly other special characters being used.
+> Currently there are some limitations related to how make works that restrict colons and possibly other special characters being used in the command string passed to `make run` and `make manage`.

-## TODO:
+## TODO

 - Add best practices for Django settings and how to apply different environment settings
 - Add automatic versioning